Subotica: Cityscape

-Subotica boasts a remarkable collection of buildings built in the Hungarian Secession style, a distinct variant of Art Nouveau.
+Subotica boasts a collection of buildings built in the Hungarian Secession style, a distinct variant of Art Nouveau.
 The Hungarian Secession style combined art nouveau vegetal ornaments and symbolic figures with traditional Hungarian motifs.
 It found its architectural expression in Subotica in the works of Marcell Komor, Dezső Jakab and Ferenc Raichle.
 Iconic buildings like the Subotica Synagogue and the Reichel Palace, are recognized as some of the finest examples of this architectural style in Europe.

 The City Hall (built in 1908–1910) and the Synagogue (1902) are of especially outstanding beauty.
 These were built by the same architects, Marcell Komor and Dezső Jakab.
 Another exceptional example of art nouveau architecture is the actual Raichle Palace, which was built in 1904 by Ferenc J. Raichle.

-Church buildings include the Cathedral of St. Theresa of Avila dating from 1797, the Franciscan friary dating from 1723, the Eastern Orthodox churches also from the 18th century, and the Hungarian Art Nouveau Subotica Synagogue from the early 20th century that reopened after a major renovation in 2018.
+Church buildings include the Cathedral of St. Theresa of Avila dating from 1797, the Franciscan friary dating from 1723, the Eastern Orthodox churches also from the 18th century, and the Hungarian Art Nouveau Subotica Synagogue from the early 20th century, the second largest synagogue building in Europe.

 The historic National Theatre in Subotica, which was built in 1854 as the first monumental public building in Subotica, was demolished in 2007, although it was declared a historic monument under state protection in 1983, and in 1991 it was added to the National Register as a monument of an extraordinary cultural value.
 It is currently in the midst of renovation and is scheduled to open in 2017.